 Children can stand eye-to-eye with characters from “Journey Cake Ho,” “A Mountain Rose,” “When Otter Tricked the Rabbit,” and others.
 Several books will be available to touch, read and explore.
 The exhibit also includes hands-on activities in which children are encouraged to try on masks of storybook characters and find themselves in a story, or create their own story of childhood set in Appalachia.
 Its Roanoke stay also will include on-site performances from Mill Mountain Theatre and readings by local volunteers.

 Attendees can view films featuring the voice of old time storyteller Ray Hicks along with some of their favorite authors and illustrators.
 Hicks, now deceased, lived on Beech Mountain in North Carolina and spoke in a dialect scholars describe as Elizabethan, even Chaucerian.
 Hicks was most renowned for his ”Jack Tales,” stories of a poor mountain boy, an American cousin of the farm boy in ”Jack and the Beanstalk.”

 Detailed information on programs during the exhibit will be posted on www.roanokehistory.org.
 The O. Winston Link/History Museum on Shenandoah Avenue near Hotel Roanoke is open 10 a.m.-5 p.m.
 Tuesday-Saturday.
-Admission is $8 for adults, $5 for children 3-12 and $7 for students, seniors 60+ and military.
-Members get in free.
+Admission is $6 for adults, $5 for children 3-12 and $5.50 for students, seniors 60+ and military.
+Children 3 and under get in free as do members.
 For more information, contact 540-982-5465 or email@example.com.